Updated September 15, 2020.

 34. Food Safety Evaluation Reaudit Fee: $0 to $1,220

 - If your Restaurant fails a routine food safety evaluation (“FSE”), it will receive an automatic unannounced FSE reaudit prior to the next routine FSE.
 You will be billed (either by Applebee’s or the third party) and must promptly pay the approximately $305 cost of the reaudit, which amount is subject to change from time to time.

 - If your Restaurant fails the FSE reaudit, additional FSE reaudits will be conducted at your sole cost and expense until your Restaurant passes.

 - If you have any unpaid FSE reaudit invoices, all pending reaudits for the franchisee may be put on hold.

 - The $1,220 figure represents a Restaurant that requires 4 FSE reaudits but note that you must pay for the costs of all reaudits until your Restaurant passes unless otherwise agreed to in writing by Applebee’s.

 35. Operating Expenses During First Three Months: $405,000 to $655,000

 - This estimates your initial operating expenses for 3 months of operation.
 These expenses include working capital, payroll costs, food and liquor costs, utilities, ordinary maintenance, local advertising, royalty fees, advertising fees, telecommunication services, Internet, and other expenses normal in operating a Restaurant.

 - This does not include amounts to cover your salary or draw or personal expenses.

-- The figures do not include the applicant’s fee of $15,000.
-The franchisor relied on the experience of its affiliates and franchisees who provided projected or actual costs of Restaurants to compile this estimate.
+- The franchisor relied on its experience and the experience of its affiliates and franchisees who provided projected or actual costs of Restaurants to compile this estimate.